How to Save Money on Everything Medicare Doesn’t Cover

 You can save big by letting a dental student clean your teeth.
 Licensed dental instructors help students every step of the way, so you’ll be in good hands.

-Dental schools can offer a variety of services, including cleanings, X-rays, oral cancer screenings, fluoride treatments and oral exams.
+Dental schools offer a variety of services, including cleanings, X-rays, oral cancer screenings, fluoride treatments and oral exams.

 Check this directory for your local dental hygiene program or look through this list of dental schools.